pythonjobs/jobs/README.md

 ### There's an error or some other problem with one of the job adverts, what should I do?

-If you know how to make a github pull request, please just fix the problem yourself.
+Edit the page and make a pull request directly from GitHub.

 If you don't know how to do this please raise an issue via the GitHub issue tracker: https://github.com/pythonjobs/jobs/issues

 ### I want to use the source code to make a rival job board, is that OK?

-Fine.
 Our content and code are freely available.
 Take it if you want, but we'd much rather you help make this project better.

 ### Can I see some stats for your site?

 Sure, here: http://www.seethestats.com/site/pythonjobs.github.io

+### Can I run the site locally to preview my submission?

+The easiest way to preview your submission is to build the site locally.
+You can use almost the exact same process we use to build the site on your own PC:

+1. Install hyde - hyde.github.io <code>pip install hyde</code>
+2. Install fin - <code>pip install fin</code>
+3. clone/checkout the https://github.com/pythonjobs/template repository
+4. Within this clone, put your new file in <code>hyde/content/jobs/[job_filename].html
+5. Delete the contents of the <code>deploy</code> directory.
+6. from within <code>hyde/</code>, run <code>hyde serve</code>
+7. Open a web browser, and navigate to http://localhost:8080/